gyuka08/gyuka08/README.md

 I also have a Strong Passion for the World of Minecraft Modding. so as long as My Laziness doesn't Overwrite My Passion, I'll Always do My Best for My Dreams.

 ### Social Media?
 I currently have no SNS Account.
-Since I'm not an Extrucive human.
-I'm allergic to Instagram...
+Since I'm not an Extrucive human, and My personal information is as precious as I am. also I'm allergic to People...

 ## Things I Use